Medication Overuse Headache: tips to organize a successful withdrawal

 We have shared the success rates previously.
 Success after a withdrawal is not 100%.
 First, some people are just unable to stop the acute medications for different reasons.
 Dropping out of the withdrawal happens in 10 to 20% of people, especially in complex situations.
 This is not the end of the road, though.
 Another attempt could be successful, sometimes with a new preventive or more support.

 YOU DID IT!
 You successfully stopped, and now you are doing much better.
-But your brain is still prone to headache and the vicious circle of overuse.
+But your brain is still prone to headaches and the vicious circle of overuse.
 During a more difficult headache phase, it is not uncommon to increase the use of acute medications again.
 25 to 35% of people will relapse.
 Be watchful, use a diary, and if you see things slipping out of control, discuss with your physician to find other ways to decrease your headache frequency.

 Act like a Migraine Warrior!